Swapnil-ingle/Swapnil-ingle.github.io/indian_caa_cab.md

 # CAA/CAB : Citizenship Amendment Act / Citizenship Amendment Bill

+## Let's start with some facts about CAA.

-* First it used to taked 14 years to acquire Indian citizenship.
+* It takes **14 years** of residence for a legal immegrant to acquire Indian citizenship.
 * The CAB proposed that minorities such as Hindu, Buddhist, Jain, Christians, Sikhs, Parsis fleeing from Bangladesh, Pakistan, and Afghanistan.
-(Who arrived in India on or before 31-Dec-2019)
+Who arrived in India on or before 31-Dec-2014 would be accepted as legal citizens.
 * This makes it easier for non-Muslims refugees and illegal immigrants from the three islamic nations to gain Indian citizenship.
-This has raised questions such as this is a Muslim biased law.
+This has raised questions such as CAB being a Muslim biased law.
-* This is because, in the two aforementioned Islamic nations it is claused in their constitution that they're a theocratic[1] nation and hence it is supposed that Muslims would not be exploited in these nations based on religion, excluding them from the minorities in the CAB.
+* This is because, in two of the aforementioned Islamic nations it is mentioned in their constitution that they're a theocratic[1] nation and hence it is supposed that Muslims would not be exploited in these nations based on religion discrimination, excluding them from the minority groups in the CAB.
-* A large portion of north-east is against the CAB.
-This was holding the CAB bill to pass from a long time, following this Government had made some exemptions in the CAB.
+* A large portion of north-east states were against the CAB.
+This was blocking the CAB bill to pass from a long time, following this Government had made some exemptions in the CAB.
 The ILP[2] states and the areas amongst 6th Schedule Arunachal Pradesh, Nagaland, Manipur, Mizoram would be exempted from the CAB
 CAB would be affected only in Assam, Meghalaya, Tripura and NOT in Arunachal Pradesh, Nagaland, Manipur, Mizoram.

-Why is Assam vehemontly opposed to CAB?
+## Why is Assam vehemontly opposed to CAB?

 This is not the first time such an issue has arosed in Assam.
 Let's take a little look at the history of Assam.

-* During the Ahom dynasty Assam had developed a rich and unique culture, having own language, varied art forms, and what not.
+* During the **Ahom dynasty** Assam had developed a rich and unique culture, having own language, varied art forms, and what not.
+This began to change with the intrusion of East India Company.

-# The Assamese culture in peril:
+## The Assamese culture in peril:

 ## Act I - 1800(s) - The Inception of the Bengali influence: